-Separating the fact from fiction behind perhaps the creepiest folk legend in American history.
+Separating the fact from fiction behind the Mothman, perhaps the creepiest folk legend in American history.

 On November 12, 1966 in Clendenin, West Virginia, five gravediggers working in a cemetery noticed something that they described as a “brown human being” that flew over their heads, gliding from tree to tree.
 This was the first reported sighting of what would come to be known as The Mothman, an elusive creature that, although now widely celebrated by the town it once terrorized, remains as mysterious as it was on the night that a few frightened witnesses first laid eyes on it.